-Top a chocolate cupcake with a big swirl of chocolate frosting and a white Reese’s Cup vampire.
-These Dracula Cupcakes are frighteningly cute for Halloween.
+Top a chocolate cupcake with a big swirl of chocolate frosting and a white Reese's Cup vampire.
+These Vampire Cupcakes are frighteningly cute for Halloween.

 I am always so excited when Halloween season rolls around.
 I know many of you are thinking it's way too early to be sharing Halloween desserts, but I just can't help myself.
 I had so much fun designing these Dracula Cupcakes to share with you.

 For the past few years, I have been designing a lot of cupcakes using Reese's Cups.
 I just love how the Reese's Cups add dimension to the cupcakes.
 Perched atop a big swirl of frosting they make the perfect head for an animal or in this case, a vampire.

 To make these frighteningly cute Dracula Cupcakes I used White Chocolate Reese's Cups.
 They were the perfect color for the pale-faced vampires.

 These desserts will definitely take some time to decorate, but they are showstoppers.
 They look spectacular on a food table.
 Plus they are very filling so there's really no need to serve any other dessert to your party guests.
 Actually, some people will think they are too big to eat and will want to share.